Tony Romo: 2014 season

-In the Wild Card Round of the playoffs, Romo led the Cowboys to a 24–20 comeback victory over the Detroit Lions after being down 17–7 at halftime.
-Romo was 19-of-31 for 293 yards with two touchdowns and no interceptions.
+During the Wild Card Round of the playoffs, Romo led the Cowboys to a 24–20 comeback victory over the Detroit Lions after being down 17–7 at halftime.
+He was 19-of-31 for 293 yards with two touchdowns and no interceptions.
 In the Divisional Round, Romo and the Cowboys were defeated by the Green Bay Packers, 26–21.
 Romo was 15-of-19 for 191 yards with two touchdowns and no interceptions.
 Romo was involved in a controversial sequence in the fourth quarter of the game.
-Romo completed a 31-yard pass to Dez Bryant on a fourth-and-2 play from the Packers' 32-yard line.
-Although Bryant caught the ball with both feet down in bounds, Bryant bobbled the ball as he made an attempt to reach for the endzone.
-Referees initially ruled Bryant down at the 1-yard line, but overturned the call as an incomplete pass following a challenge from the Packers.
+Romo completed a 31-yard pass to Dez Bryant on a fourth-and-two play from the Packers' 32-yard line.
+Although he caught the ball with both feet down in bounds, Bryant bobbled the ball as he made an attempt to reach for the endzone.
+The officials initially ruled Bryant down at the one-yard line, but the call was overturned as an incomplete pass following a challenge from Packers head coach Mike McCarthy.

 Romo led the NFL in completion percentage and passer rating en route to the NFC East title.
 He finished tied for 3rd in MVP voting.
 He was ranked 34th by his fellow players on the NFL Top 100 Players of 2015.
 He was the highest undrafted player on the year's list.

 2015 season

-Romo started strong in the 2015 season, throwing a game-winning pass to Jason Witten with seven seconds left in the Cowboys' season opener against the New York Giants.
-He passed for 356 yards, three touchdowns, and two interceptions in the 27–26 victory.
-He continued to show success in a Week 2 victory over the Philadelphia Eagles, but suffered a broken left collarbone in the third quarter after being sacked by linebacker Jordan Hicks.
+Romo started the 2015 season strong, throwing a game-winning pass to Jason Witten with seven seconds left in the Cowboys' season-opening 27–26 victory over the New York Giants.
+Romo finished the game completing 36-of-45 passes for 356 yards, three touchdowns, and two interceptions.
+He continued to show success in the next game against the Philadelphia Eagles, but suffered a broken left collarbone during the third quarter of the 20–10 road victory after being sacked by linebacker Jordan Hicks.
 The injury sidelined Romo for eight weeks, during which the Cowboys failed to win a single game with Brandon Weeden and then Matt Cassel as starting quarterback.

 Romo returned to the starting lineup in a Week 11 game against the Miami Dolphins.
 Despite throwing two interceptions, he completed 18 of 28 passes for 227 yards and two touchdowns in a 24–14 victory, ending the Cowboys' seven-game losing streak.

 The Cowboys then faced the 10–0 Carolina Panthers in a Week 12 Thanksgiving game.
-Although up against an undefeated team and holding only a 3–7 record, the Romo-led Cowboys were favored to win and still had hopes for the playoffs in a weak NFC East division.
+Although up against an undefeated team and holding a 3–7 record, the Romo-led Cowboys were favored to win and remained in playoff contention.
 However, Romo threw three interceptions in the first half, two of which were returned for touchdowns, helping the Panthers take a 23–3 lead.
-At the end of the third quarter, Romo was sacked by linebacker Thomas Davis, reinjuring his left shoulder and ending his season.
-Romo remained on the active roster until December 21 when he was placed on injured reserve after the Cowboys dropped to 4–10, officially ending their playoff hopes.
+At the end of the third quarter, Romo re-injured his left collarbone after getting sacked by linebacker Thomas Davis, ending his season.
+Romo remained on the active roster until December 21, when he was placed on injured reserve after the Cowboys dropped to 4–10 and were eliminated from playoff contention.